 The Scheduling Order governing this action is set forth in the Schedule of Pretrial and Trial Dates chart below.
-The box in the upper right-hand corner of the chart states whether the trial will be by jury or court.
-If the parties seek to set additional dates, they may file a Stipulation and Proposed Order.
+The box in the upper right-hand corner of the chart states whether the trial will be by jury or the Court.
+If the parties1 seek to set additional dates, they may file a Stipulation and Proposed Order.
 This may be appropriate in class actions, patent cases, or cases for benefits under the Employee Retirement Income Security Act of 1974 ("ERISA").